-Believe me, with this Yorkshire Pudding recipe you will never buy ready made ones again.
-This, my well-proven recipe, used around the world and guarantees yours puddings will rise golden and delicious every time. golden and delicious every time.
+Believe me, with this easy Yorkshire Pudding recipe you will never buy ready made ones again, guaranteed.
+This well-proven recipe is used around the world and with a promise your puddings will rise golden and delicious every time.

 Yorkshire Puddings are a classic British recipe and one of the major components of England's national dish, Roast Beef and Yorkshire Puddings, a regional dish with national (and international) appeal.

-- 4 large, fresh eggs, measured into a jug
+- 4 eggs (large, measured into a jug)

-- Equal quantity of milk to your measured eggs
+- 1 cup milk (equal quantity of milk to your measured eggs)

-- Equal quantity of all purpose/plain flour to measured eggs
+- 1 cup flour (equal quantity of all purpose/plain flour to measured eggs)

 - Pinch of salt

-- 2 tbsp lard, beef dripping or vegetable oil
+- 2 tbsp lard (or beef dripping or vegetable oil)

 - Heat the oven to the highest temperature possible, however, do not exceed 230°C / 450°F or the fat may burn.